SolarChapter/SolarChapter.github.io/content/teams.md

   With students from various ethnicities, nationalities, and backgrounds, we believe we can help impact the lives of those in need.
 We might not be able to change the world, but we might be able to change someone's world.
+melbourne_quote: |
+  The Solar Chapter team in Melbourne is made up of students from different universities with various skills who are united by the same drive to give back and empower the marginalized in Indonesia.
+We believe our lives are to be lived for the betterment of those around us.
+Use what you have and start somewhere.
+seattle_quote: |
+  ...
 ---